Diabetes-PATH (Personal Action Toward Health)

 The Stanford Diabetes Self-Management Program (Diabetes-PATH in Michigan) was developed and tested by Stanford University to help people learn to better manage their diabetes.
 It is a six-week workshop conducted in 2 1/2 hour sessions each week.
 Workshops are offered in community locations.
-Search for a Diabetes PATH workshop near you.
+Search for a PATH and Diabetes PATH workshop near you.

 Who should participate: